Jeppson's Malört: Reputation

-While Gabelick acknowledged that the drink is a "niche liquor," selling a comparatively small number of cases annually, it has gained increased relevance among bartenders, bikers, and Chicago's southside community, where Gabelick notes that it has become "a rite of passage."
+While Gabelick acknowledged that the drink is a "niche liquor", selling a comparatively small number of cases annually, it has gained increased relevance among bartenders, bikers, and Chicago's southside community where Gabelick notes that it has become "a rite of passage".
 The satirist John Hodgman has also adopted the drink in his stage show, offering shots to his audience.
 In an interview with Gothamist blog Chicagoist, John Hodgman said Jeppson's Malört "tastes like pencil shavings and heartbreak."

 For many years, it was only sold in the Chicago area.
-In summer 2013, Chicago bar Red Door featured Malört–infused snow cones (it has a summer tradition of serving snow cones doused with alcohol).
-The liquor is mixed with Benedictine and Angostura orange.
-West Town's Hoosier Mama Pie Co. used Jeppson's in 2017 for "a meringue-style pie", called the Chicago Sunrise.
+In summer 2013, Chicago bar Red Door featured a Malört-infused snow cone; the bar has a summer tradition of serving snow cones doused with alcohol.
+The liquor is mixed with Benedictine and Angostura orange bitters.
+West Town's Hoosier Mama Pie Co. used Jeppson's in 2017 for "a meringue-style pie" called the Chicago Sunrise.

 In Joe Swanberg's 2013 film Drinking Buddies, drinking a shot of Malört is described as a Chicago tradition for erasing past mistakes.
 In it, actor Jason Sudeikis' character riffs that Malört is like swallowing a burnt condom filled with gasoline.
-In a similar vein, Tremaine Atkinson, founder of CH Distillery, was introduced to Malört when he first moved to Chicago, when he compared it to "taking a bite out of a grapefruit and then drinking a shot of gasoline".
+In a similar vein, Joseph Atkinson, founder of CH Distillery, was introduced to Malört when he first moved to Chicago, and he compared it to "taking a bite out of a grapefruit and then drinking a shot of gasoline".
 Malört makes up half of the beer boilermaker called the Chicago Handshake (the other half is an Old Style beer).

 In August 2015, the High-Hat Club was voted Best Malört Bar in Chicago and was awarded the Carl Cup, a perpetual trophy that is passed from past to current champions in a manner similar to the Stanley Cup.
+In 2015, WFMT host and musical comedian Robbie Ellis wrote a song about Malört, which was mentioned in Josh Noel's book about the spirit.
+In 2024, a brewpub in Lombard, Illinois, offered cicada-infused Malört shots (similar to the proverbial mezcal worm in tequila) with the prominent Chicago-area 17-year-periodical insect.

 While Malört is sometimes mistaken for the common name of the style of liquor, the word is the trademarked brand name owned by Carl Jeppson Company.
 The company secured the trademark on November 3, 2015.
 Other distillers that produced a similar spirit renamed theirs beforehand.
 Letherbee reverted to the generic "Bësk", while FEW Spirits dubbed theirs "Anguish and Regret".